AdamsMP92/NuMagSANS/README.md

 This project was developed at the [University of Luxembourg](https://www.uni.lu),
 Department of Physics and Materials Science, **Nanomagnetism Group** (Prof. Andreas Michels).

-We gratefully acknowledge financial support from the
-**Luxembourg National Research Fund (FNR)** under project grants
-*(AFR Grant No. 15639149)* and the *PRIDE MASSENA Grant*.
+We greatfully acknowledge financial support from the National Research Fund of Luxembourg (AFR Grant No. 15639149, CORE Grant DeQuSky, and PRIDE MASSENA Grant).

-We thank you collegues for fruitful discussions:
+We thank our colleagues for stimulating discussions and valuable scientific exchange:
-Dr. I. Titov
+Dr. I. Titov,
-Dr. E. P. Sinaga
+Dr. E. P. Sinaga,
-Dr. V. Kuchkin
+Dr. V. Kuchkin,
-Dr. A. Stellhorn
+Dr. A. Stellhorn,
+Dr. D. Honecker,
+Dr. J. Leliaert,
+Dr. E. Jefremovas,
-S. Liscak
+S. Liscak.
+Their insights and perspectives have indirectly contributed to the conceptual and computational development of this work.

 ## Funding
 Financial support from the National Research Fund of Luxembourg is gratefully acknowledged (AFR Grant No. 15639149).